Angular pair-of-pants decompositions of complex varieties: Introduction

 The idea of decomposing complex algebraic varieties into simpler pieces dates back to the classical pair-of-pants decomposition of Riemann surfaces, where any surface of negative Euler characteristic $\chi = 2 - 2g$ can be obtained by gluing $2g-2$ \emph{pair-of-pants} i.e. pieces of the form $\PP^1 \setminus \{0, 1, \infty\}$.
 In higher dimensions, an analogue of this decomposition was introduced for smooth complex projective hypersurfaces by Mikhalkin \cite{MIKHALKIN2004} who showed that any smooth projective hypersurface $X = V(f)$ in $\CC\PP^{n+1}$ admits a decomposition into complex $n$-dimensional \emph{pairs-of-pants}, i.e. spaces of the form $\CC\PP^{n} \setminus |\mathcal{A}|$ where $\mathcal{A}$ is a generic arrangement of $n+2$ hyperplanes in $\CC\PP^n$.

 After Mikhalkin's paper, Kerr and Zharkov \cite{KerrZharkov} showed that, for a generic smooth complex hypersurface $X \subset (\CC^\times)^n$ with a fixed Newton polytope, one can construct a so-called \emph{phase-tropical hypersurface} $X_{\rm phase} \subset \RR^n \times (S^1)^n$ such that $X$ is homeomorphic to $X_{\rm phase}$.
 The topological space $X_{\rm phase}$ is built from the tropical hypersurfaces associated to $X$ together with phase (or angle) data, which results in a polyhedral complex with torus fibers.
-This shows that, at least for generic hypersurfaces, one can recover the topology of the complex variety from a combinatorial model endowed with angle data.
+This shows that, for generic hypersurfaces, one can recover the topology of the complex variety from a combinatorial model endowed with angle data.
 A similar approach using phase structures and de Viro's patchworking method can be found in \cite{BLR24,RRS22,RRS25}.

 Our paper can be seen as a natural continuation of these types of patchworking constructions in various ways.
-We mention several here: \begin{itemize} \item We define the general notion of a torically hyperbolic model, which allows us to pinpoint the types of semistable degenerations that give rise to pair-of-pants decompositions. \item In particular, if we have a smooth tropicalization, then this gives rise to a pair-of-pants decomposition for a general fiber of the corresponding semistable degeneration.
-We note that this does not require the corresponding varieties to be real. \item We make the topology of the local building blocks, the essential projective hyperplane complements, explicit through angle sets. \item We show that the topology of finite Kummer coverings of essential hyperplane complements can also be captured in terms of angle sets.
-These coverings allow for more flexibility when considering degenerations, see \Cref{rem:KummerSmoothTropicalizations} and \Cref{rem:KummerSmoothRemark2}. \item We make the gluing maps for the different local building blocks explicit.
+We mention several here: \begin{itemize} \item We define the notion of a torically hyperbolic model, which captures the type of semistable degenerations that give rise to pair-of-pants decompositions. \item In particular, smooth tropicalizations gives rise to a pair-of-pants decomposition for a general fiber of the corresponding semistable degeneration.
+We note that this does not require the corresponding varieties to be real. \item We make the topology of the local building blocks, i.e. the essential projective hyperplane complements, explicit through angle sets. \item We show that the topology of finite Kummer coverings of essential hyperplane complements can also be captured in terms of angle sets.
+These coverings allow for more flexibility when considering degenerations, see Remark \ref{rem:KummerSmoothTropicalizations} and Remark \ref{rem:KummerSmoothRemark2}. \item We make the gluing maps for the different local building blocks explicit.
 This in particular leads to an explicit CW-complex structure on a torically hyperbolic variety. \end{itemize}